André Tarallo: Legal troubles

 Tarallo was temporarily detained in 1997, when the investigation Elf Aquitaine reached him.
-Several subsequent investigations revealed further financial improprieties, including a 1999 Swiss investigation exposing the his use of bank accounts maintained by Elf for bribing African governments, including the heads of state of Angola, Cameroon, the Republic of Congo and Gabon.
+Several subsequent investigations revealed further financial improprieties, including a 1999 Swiss investigation exposing his use of bank accounts maintained by Elf for bribing African governments, including the heads of state of Angola, Cameroon, the Republic of Congo and Gabon.

 Prosecution found that Tarallo maintained several bank accounts with names such as Tomato, Salad, Langouste, Colette (the name of his wife), or Centuri in tax havens around the world, including Panama, Switzerland and Liechtenstein and accused him of stealing at least 50 million dollars.
 During a 2000 trial, he admitted the existence of the slush fund.

 In November 2013 he was found guilty of misusing funds and was sentenced him to four years in prison and a €2 million fine.
 Tarallo maintained that bribing officials had not been not a misuse of funds, since it led to business deals for Elf.
 Less than two months later, he was released for health reasons and suffered an emergency heart surgery.
 In October 2004, following the appeal trial, his sentence was increased to seven years' imprisonment.